 Section 12.
 Enter security pin and submit – Candidates must enter the given security pin and submit the details.

 Review of NEET Application Form 2020: It is advisable that candidates review all details before final submission to be sure of its acceptance and avoid unnecessary worry and stress on account of silly mistakes made in the NEET 2020 application form and wait for correction facility.

 Step 3 – Uploading of scanned documents and images

 After filling out the details in the application form of NEET 2020, the next step is to upload scanned copies of the photograph and signature as specified.

-Photograph: It must be post card size with a white background having the name of the candidate and date of photograph underneath the image.
-Size of the file can be 10 KB to 100 KB in JPEG format
+Passport Photograph: It must be passport size with a white background having the name of the candidate and date of photograph underneath the image.
+Size of the file can be 10 KB to 200 KB in JPEG format.

 Step 4 – Payment of NEET Application Fee

-NEET 2020 application fee can be paid in both offline or online modes:
+NEET 2020 application fee can be paid in online mode only:

-Note: Keep the proof of payment in the form of transaction ID/ receipt in case of online payment or stamped Echallan (candidate’s copy) safe till admission is complete.
+Note: Keep the proof of payment in the form of transaction ID/ receipt in case of online payment safe till admission is complete.